 This was the first area I saw when I walked into the building.
 A lush plant-filled courtyard complete with a koi pond.
 It was a heavenly welcome.
 All of the columns were brand new but felt like stone antiques and had soft hand-painted patterns in the arches.

-This is the staircase to the second floor at the far end of the courtyard.
-The crisscross pebble detail added pattern and the honed stone was amazing to walk on.
+Then there is the staircase to the second floor at the far end of the courtyard.
+It’s adorned with lovely wood balusters, and the crisscross pebble detail added pattern and the honed stone was amazing to walk on.
 The recessed wall lighting illuminated the treads and looked simply beautiful as the sun started to set.

 This space was like an indoor-outdoor area where the staircase met the second floor to the left.
 I remember when those tin star lamps were totally popular in Canada back in the ’80s and here they were again — but you know, I totally loved it here.
 It made sense as they are made locally in Mexico.
 At night, this one illuminated the ceiling with twinkling stars.
 Heaven again!